mobxjs/mobx/docs/intro/overview.md

 }, 1000)
 ```

-These methods, `increaseTimer` and `resetTimer` are just like you would write them without MobX.
+These methods, `increaseTimer` and `resetTimer` are just like how you would write them without MobX.
 You can use them anywhere -- from React event handlers or in `setInterval`, for instance.

-Notice that making updates asynchronously doesn't require any special wiring; since MobX is a \_re_active system, it doesn't matter how or even when state updates are triggered; the reactivity system will propagate changes in any case.
+Note that making updates asynchronously doesn't require any special wiring; since MobX is a \_re_active system, it doesn't matter how or even when state updates are triggered; the reactivity system will propagate changes in any case.

+Methods that modify state are called _actions_ in MobX terminology.
+In contrast to _views_ which compute new information based on the current state.
+Every method should serve at most one of those two goals.

 **_MobX helps you do things in a simple straightforward way_**.